Community Acupuncture Defined (From Fractal: About Community Acupuncture by Lisa Rohleder, L.Ac)

 4. with a commitment to social justice in health care."

 So what does this all mean?
 Community acupuncture is a way to give effective acupuncture to lots of people at a very low cost.
 This involves treating everyone in a large communal room, while they rest comfortably in recliner chairs.
 Each person can be treated quickly and effectively while keeping the cost to a minimum.
 Acupuncture works best when patients can get multiple treatments.
-Unfortunately most people can't afford to do this in the 1-patient per hour style of acupuncture where treatment prices range anywhere from $60-$130.
-That's why we love community style acupuncture!
-We will give you a treatment plan of how many visits we recommend and you get to decide what you can afford to pay ($15-$40) each time you come.
+Unfortunately most people can't afford to do this in the 1-patient per hour style of acupuncture where treatment prices range anywhere from $50-$100.
+That's why we love community acupuncture!
+We will give you a treatment plan of how many visits we recommend and you get to decide what you can afford to pay within our sliding scale ($15-$40 return visits, $30-$50 first visit) each time you come.
 No income verification.
 No questions asked!
 We find the group dynamic actually adds to the treatment process by creating a quiet restful atmosphere.
 First-timers will find comfort in seeing other people completely relaxed and at ease with acupuncture.
 And people love being able to come in with their friends or family members!